Snappy Page Essence

 Equal Consideration versus Animal Rights

-You must apply equal consideration to interests that are comparable (relevant) interests.
+You must apply equal consideration to interests that are comparable.
 All animal species and humans share certain major interests in that they need nutrition, freedom of movement and social interaction with peers, for example.
 However, animals and humans do not share all interests.
-Animals do not need freedom of speech, voting rights or freedom of religion.
-These latter interests are not comparable interests so do not consider them.
+Animals do not need freedom of speech or freedom of religion.
+Freedoms of speech and religion are human interests that are not comparable interests with animals, so do not consider them.
 This may seem obvious, but some people like to confuse the issue by trying to compare irrelevant interests (‘we should not give rights to pigs because pigs do not need free speech’).

 Some Advantages & Disadvantages